 Details of the Recall

 Documents from the National Highway Traffic Safety Administration (NHTSA) show that an oil leak may cause the vehicles included in this recall to lose propulsion while driving or catch fire.
 NHTSA has said that it doesn’t know of any car accidents or injuries related to this recall.
 Officials said the problem in the recalled vehicles has been caused by missing or loose bolts on a part called the accumulator.
-When the bolts are missing or loose, a transmission oil leak may occur.
+A transmission oil leak may occur when the bolts are missing or loose.

 If this happens, a vehicle may lose propulsion while in motion, or oil may leak and possibly catch fire in the presence of an ignition source.
 It’s part of the auto start-stop system, which shuts off the engine while the vehicle is idling to save fuel and to lower emissions.
-Because of a software issue at a supplier’s factory, some accumulators left the factory with bolts that were loose or missing.
+Because of a software issue at a supplier’s factory, some accumulators left the factory with loose or missing bolts.
 Testing conducted by GM and the supplier showed that the missing or loose bolts may lead to a transmission oil leak.

 Accumulators made by the same supplier were installed on fewer than 200 Ford and Lincoln SUVs and vans as well.
-The supplier, Borg-Warner, has since updated its software so that the parts are manufactured properly.
+The supplier, Borg-Warner, has since updated its software to manufacture the parts properly.
 When the recall beings on Dec.
 20, dealers will inspect the accumulators for missing or loose bolts and replace them if necessary, free of charge.

 Auto Product Liability Issues

-Fuel leaks are extremely dangerous because they have the potential to cause vehicle fires, which could result in catastrophic injuries or even fatalities.
-If you have been injured as the result of a vehicle defect or a recalled vehicle, you may be able to seek compensation for your losses by filing an auto defect claim.
+Fuel leaks are hazardous because they have the potential to cause vehicle fires, which could result in catastrophic injuries or even fatalities.
+If you have been injured due to a vehicle defect or a recalled vehicle, you may be able to seek compensation for your losses by filing an auto defect claim.

 If you have lost a loved one to a vehicle defect, you may be able to file a wrongful death lawsuit seeking compensation as well.
-In such cases, it would be in the best interest of injured victims or families who have lost loved ones to contact an experienced auto defect lawyer who will help them hold the negligent automaker accountable and secure maximum compensation for their losses.
+In such cases, it would be best for injured victims or families who have lost loved ones to contact an experienced auto defect lawyer who will help them hold the negligent automaker accountable and secure maximum compensation for their losses.